Flux (text-to-image model): Reception

-According to a test performed by Ars Technica, the outputs generated by Flux.1 Dev and Flux.1 Pro are comparable with DALL-E 3 in terms of prompt fidelity, with the photorealism closely matched Midjourney 6 and generated human hands with more consistency over previous models such as Stable Diffusion XL.
+According to a 2024 test performed by Ars Technica, the outputs generated by Flux.1 Dev and Flux.1 Pro were comparable with DALL-E 3 in terms of prompt fidelity, with the photorealism closely matched Midjourney 6 and generated human hands with more consistency over previous models such as Stable Diffusion XL.

+After the release of the model, social media platform X was flooded with Flux-generated images.
 Flux has been criticised for its very realistic generated images.
-According to media reports, depictions ranged from an image of Donald Trump posing with guns to disturbing scenes, which triggered discussions about ethical implications of Flux models.

-After the release of the model, social media platform X was flooded with Flux-generated images.
-Black Forest Labs has not provided exact details of the data used to train the model.
-Ars Technica suspected that Flux is based on a large, unauthorised collection of images scraped from the internet, a controversial practice with potential legal consequences.
+According to media reports, depictions ranged from an image of Donald Trump posing with guns to disturbing scenes, which triggered discussions about ethical implications of Flux models.Black Forest Labs has not provided exact details of the data used to train the model.
+Ars Technica suspected that Flux is based on a large, unauthorised collection of images scraped from the internet, like LAION, a controversial practice with potential legal consequences.

-According to a test performed by Japanese technology news website Gigazine for Flux.1 Kontext, the model series has a good understanding of the English language and can easily transfer style of the image from photorealistic into anime-style according to prompts given by the user; however, its ability to understand Japanese is quite poor.
+According to a 2025 test performed by Japanese technology news website Gigazine for Flux.1 Kontext, the model series has a good understanding of the English language and can easily transfer style of the image from photorealistic into anime-style according to prompts given by the user; however, its ability to understand Japanese is quite poor.

+BFL has been praised for declining to work a second time with xAI after Musk had discontinued their cooperation.

+As of August 2026, flux 2 had slipped to place 15 out of 148 text to image models evaluated by Artificial Analysis, a benchmarking company and place 23 by Arena.

 Availability

-In addition to the official BFL Playground on its website, the Flux models are also widely available through various third-party platforms for creative and professional use.
-These include repositories on platforms like Hugging Face and Replicate.
+The Flux models can be used via the BFL website, and are also widely available through various third-party platforms for creative and professional use, including repositories on platforms like Hugging Face and Replicate.